jMelvins/Treats/README.md

 ![Alt Text](https://thumbs.gfycat.com/ScentedMinorDipper-size_restricted.gif)

-The next time you start the application, you do not need to download the data again, they will be saved in the database!
+The next time you start the application, you do not need to download the data again, they will be saved in the local database!

 ![Alt Text](https://thumbs.gfycat.com/GoldenSlushyAbyssiniancat-size_restricted.gif)